-Conducting pre-engineering review for Bluff Connector Trail Photo: City of White Salmon continuous active transportation connection between key local destinations, including downtown White Salmon, downtown Bingen, and the Columbia River waterfront.
+Conducting pre-engineering review for Bluff Connector Trail Photo: City of White salmon

 One of the key near-term projects is the Bluff Connector Trail, which would provide a comfortable path for people walking between downtown White Salmon and the Hood River Bridge bridgehead/park & ride area.
 The City has already received grant funding for project planning and design.
-Together with the White Salmon-Bingen Loop Trail (project number 76), these trails would create a
+Together with the White Salmon-Bingen Loop